Hochschild homology and the derived de Rham complex revisited: Bialgebras

-Assume next that $\cat{C}$ and $\cat{D}$ are compactly generated, so that the functors $(-)^{\tate A}$ and $(-)^{\tate F(A)}$ obtain lax symmetric monoidal structures from \cref{bi--ta--univ}.
+We next consider the lax symmetric monoidal structures on the functors $(-)^{\tate A}$ and $(-)^{\tate F(A)}$ supplied by \cref{bi--ta--univ}.
 We claim that $\phi^{\tate A}$ is canonically a transformation of lax symmetric monoidal functors.
 To see this, let $G : \cat{D} \to \cat{C}$ denote the right adjoint to $F$, which exists by the adjoint functor theorem.
 The symmetric monoidal structure on $F$ determines a lax symmetric monoidal structure on $G$, and it suffices to promote the adjoint transformation $X^{\tate A} \to G(F(X)^{\tate F(A)})$ to one of lax symmetric monoidal functors.
 Since $F$ sends induced $A$-modules to induced $F(A)$-modules, this follows from \cref{bi--ta--univ} (where we choose our regular cardinal $\kappa$ large enough such that $G$ is $\kappa$-accessible).

 Finally, if we assume moreover that $F$ preserves limits, then we deduce from \cref{bi--ta--fixed-formula} that $\phi^A$ is an equivalence, and hence $\phi^{\tate A}$ is as well. \end{remark}